armory/docs/content/en/docs/armory-admin/prometheus-monitoring.md

 More options for management endpoints and the plugin are available on the [Plugin readme](https://github.com/armory-plugins/armory-observability-plugin).

-#### Add the ServiceMonitor
+### Add the ServiceMonitor

 Prometheus Operator uses a "ServiceMonitor" to add targets that get scraped for monitoring.
-The following example config shows how to monitor pods which are using the Observability Plugin to expose the `aop-prometheus` endpoint.
+The following example config shows how to monitor pods that are using the Observability Plugin to expose the `aop-prometheus` endpoint.
 Note that the example contains both the exclusion of certain services (such as Redis) and changes to the Gate endpoint to show you different options.

-These are ONLY examples of potential configurations.
-They work, but Armory recommends that you understand how they operate and find services.
+These are examples of potential configurations.
+Use them as a starting point.
+Armory recommends that you understand how they operate and find services.
 Adapt them to your environment.

 ```yaml